19 of the Best Ontario Hikes

 Arguably one of the most strenuous hikes in Ontario, the iconic rugged trail is a circuit of the province’s La Cloche Mountains.
 For those up to the challenge, you will be well rewarded over the 7-day journey.

-Beginning within Killarney Provincial Park, the challenging trail takes you deep in to the wilderness.
+Beginning within Killarney Provincial Park, the challenging trail takes you deep into the wilderness.
 Keep an eye out for nature, with the opportunity to spot bald eagles.

 Not everyone will arrive with the necessary gear to tackle one of the hardest Ontario hikes.
 However, with the help of Killarney Outfitters, you can enjoy exceptional gear and help planning the trip.